FarhanSadaf/webcam/README.md

 # Webcam Surveillance

 This project detects humans in a live webcam feed using a MobileNet-SSD model.
-It saves screenshots when a person is detected and logs the duration of their presence.
+It saves screenshots when a person is detected and logs the duration of their presence, also starts video recording if the person stays for too long.
 The script can be run as a command-line tool on Linux or as a Python script on other platforms.

 ---